dimitri-yatsenko/datajoint-book/book/30-database-design/020-primary-key.md

 ## Universally Unique Identifiers (UUIDs)

 **UUIDs** (Universally Unique Identifiers) are 128-bit identifiers that are designed to be globally unique across time and space.
-They are standardized by RFC 4122 and provide a reliable way to generate surrogate keys without coordination between different systems.
+They are standardized by [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562.html) (which obsoletes RFC 4122) and provide a reliable way to generate surrogate keys without coordination between different systems.

 ### UUID Format